GenEars/GenEars.github.io/index.md

 I am a research engineer in the INNOV/DATA-AI department at [Orange Labs Chatillon](https://hellofuture.orange.com/fr/).
 My research is about **knowledge engineering** and **dependability**.
-Linked to this, I'm interrested in,
+Linked to this, I'm interested in,

 * Distributed and dynamic systems,
 * Datascience and graph theory,